Skip to main content

 }

-Enhance your table widget with actionable buttons that perform specific tasks.
+Enhance your table widget with actional buttons that perform specific tasks.
 These buttons can be configured for various actions and placed in different areas of the widget.
-For a detailed guide on setting up actionable buttons, refer to Actionable Buttons Introduction.
+For a detailed guide on setting up actional buttons, refer to Actional buttons Introduction.

 PropertyTypeRequiredOptionsDescription